AkiraJM/ASOT/ReadMe.md

 ## Dependencies
-The code is successfully tested by using Python 3.7 on Windows 11.
+The code is successfully tested using Python 3.7 on Windows 11.
 It relies on the following dependencies:

 - numpy (1.21.6)
 - scikit-learn (1.0.2)